Browse This Site. Major Areas Include:

 If you've read many of the pages on this site you know that my opinion on formal scientific research of lutherie topics is that there isn't nearly enough of it.
 This dearth of research means there are a lot of holes in our knowledge of how instruments actually work.
 Some of these holes are quite big.
 Even in those subjects where research has been done we just don't have very much to go on.
 Lutherie is not a field which attracts big research money.
 As a consequence almost all research in this field is done by folks that are simply very interested in it, and they do it on their own nickels, too.
 I have been trying to allocate some time each year for research projects.
-Abstracts of some of my published research papers can be found in this section of the site.
+Some of my published research papers can be found in this section of the site.

 Initial appearance: August 2009